• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 1. Pay Your Retirement Accounts First

 No one has more retirement planning options than those who are self-employed and small business owners.
-For those who fit into one or both of these categories, you still have access to a Traditional IRA like everyone else, capping at $6000 per year.
-This type of IRA can also be combined with retirement plans like a 401(K) or SEP IRA thereby allowing you to contribute up to $58,000 per year in 2021.
-(Increasing to $61,000 in 2022).
+For those who fit into one or both of these categories, you still have access to a Traditional IRA like everyone else, capping at $6500 per year (for 2023).
+This type of IRA can also be combined with retirement plans like a 401(K) or SEP IRA, thereby allowing you to contribute up to an additional $66,000 in 2023 (Increasing to $69,000 in 2024).
 Contribution limits are even higher for those of you over 50.
 Stack a 401(K) with a Cash Balance Pension Plan, and you may be able to put away closer to $300,000 per year.

 Top Financial Advisor Los Angeles David Rae